8BM050/lecture-notes/main.typ

 == The Law of Mass-Action
  To be able to describe concentrations of molecules in a reaction system over time, we need to know at what rate the reaction occurs, besides the stoichiometry of the system.
 This reaction rate is defined as the amount of molecules that is converted per unit of time.
 The reaction rate is a row-vector with an entry for each reaction and labelled $v$.

+The law of mass-action defines the reaction rate to be proportional to the product of concentrations of reactants.
+The initial formulation of the law came from research into equilibrium states of reactions.
+Imagine a simple equilibrium reaction formulated as
+$ a A + b B <--> c C + d D $

+At equilibrium, the reaction rate of the forward reaction equals that of the reverse reaction.
+We can say
+$ k_"f" [A]_"eq"^a [B]_"eq"^b = k_"r" [C]_"eq"^c [D]_"eq"^d $

+So the forward reaction rate is the basal reaction rate of the forward reaction $k_"f"$ multiplied by the concentrations of $A$ and $B$, both raised to the power of the stoichiometric constants.
+The resulting formulation of the law of mass-action relates to the equilibrium constant, which is formulated as
+$ K = k_"f"/f_"r" = ([C]_"eq"^c [D]_"eq"^d)/([A]_"eq"^a [B]_"eq"^b) $

-The reaction rate for each reaction is given by the law of mass-action, which states that the rate of any reaction is directly proportional to the concentrations of our substrates.
+Using this given, we can compute the reaction rate for each reaction using the law of mass-action.
 This means that for the reaction rate, we multiply all substrates together, and multiply this with the basal reaction rate $k$.
 #set enum(numbering: "1.", indent: 0pt)
 #example[
   1. For the reaction $ A limits(-->)^k B $ We get the reaction rate $v = k[A]$